 At 3049.7, change the title of Annex O and the introductory text as follows:

-An example of encoding a TIM Partial Virtual Bitmap
+Examples and sample code for encoding a TIM Partial Virtual Bitmap field

 O.1 Introduction

-The purpose of this annex is to show an example of encoding a Partial Virtual Bitmap field of the TIM
+The purpose of this annex is to show examples of encoding a Partial Virtual Bitmap field of the TIM

+element, as described in 8.4.2.6 (TIM element).
+Sample C code is provided in O.3 (Sample C code).

-element of the MAC, as described in 8.4.2.6 (TIM element).In figure O-3, delete the angled line and change from “0” to “1” in the second position from the left in the first (bitmap control) row.
+In figure O-3, delete the angled line and change from “0” to “1” in the second position from the left in the first (bitmap control) row.
 The existing figure at P3050L20-34 is shown first and the updated figure is shown below, second:

 Figure O-3—Partial Virtual Bitmap example #3